p-n-c/paint-assistant/README.md

 4. **Cache Persistence**

-   - The cache is stored on the blockchain and persists across restarts
+   - The translation cache is stored on the blockchain and persists across restarts with `dfx deploy`
-   - `Clear Cache` button only clears the current canister's memory
+   - `Clear Cache` button clears the translation cache, but leaves any other stored data intact
    - For a complete reset, use `dfx start --clean`

 ## Potential improvements